 3. Don’t torque the grip.
 After finding my pin in my peep, I adjust my left hand (I’m right-handed) and put all my finger tips on the bow grip.
 This helps me avoid torquing my bow during the shot.

 4. Concentrate on “the spot.”
 I like to float the bowsight pin on small spot on the animal, and focus 100 percent on this area.
 I keep focusing on this spot even after the shot to ensure perfect follow-through.
 That’s one of the key things that hunters do wrong.
 They don’t focus on the spot.
 I know this can be hard when it’s a big buck, but you can’t look at the antlers after you’ve decided to try for a deadly bow shot.
 If you want to fill your tag – focus on the spot!

 5. Don’t punch the trigger.
 When the time comes to squeeze the trigger of my release, one thing I’ve learned is to keep my index finger in front of the trigger for a longer period.
 This entire time I’m ready for the shot, but I’ve learned that if I do it too quickly, I might punch the trigger.
 I also like to use my back muscles and shoulder blades to trigger the shot.
 My index finger forms a hook around the trigger, then my back muscles move that hook rearward, triggering the shot.
 It’s just another easy way to keep from punching the trigger.

 One final thought: Use those few seconds after the broadhead strikes to mentally note details of arrow impact, animal reaction, and deer exit path.
 Mentally mark the last spot you saw the animal.
 Example: it disappeared just to the right of that odd-shaped stump; make a note on your smartphone if you must.
 Listen.
 And watch.
-There will be plenty of time to celebrate later if your shot was true; now is the time to gather as much information as possible with your eyes and ears.
+There will be plenty of time to celebrate later if you successfully make a deadly bow shot; now is the time to gather as much information as possible with your eyes and ears.